11 fun things to do in Athens on bank holidays

 The Acropolis in Athens, with Lycabettus Hill behind.
 While the Acropolis is closed on many public holidays in Athens, the viewpoint and funicular at Lycabettus Hill is open every day of the year.

 The major sights in Athens are open on most Greek bank holidays, but if you’re visiting Athens on New Year’s Day, Easter Sunday, May 1 or at Christmas, you might need the rest of my tips for visiting Athens on public holidays!
-These opening times were last checked on January 1, 2023.
+These opening times for the 2024 bank holidays were last checked on 8 April 2024.

 Acropolis – closed